Calypso3362/Yahtzee2020/README.md

 *Second half:*
 8. 3 of a Kind
    - When three of the dices are the same within all five dices
-   - For every number one, each will count as one point (Maximum 5 points)
+   - Gained number of points  as the summation of all five dices (Maximum 30 points)
 9. 4 of a Kind
    - When four of the dices are the same within all five dices
    - Gained number of points  as the summation of all five dices (Maximum 30 points)